The Data Use and Access Act 2025 (DUAA) - what does it mean for organisations?

 The DUAA might help you to innovate in the following ways:

-• Research provisions: it makes it clearer when you can use personal information for the purposes of scientific research, including commercial scientific research.
+- Research provisions: it makes it clearer when you can use personal information for the purposes of scientific research, including commercial scientific research.
 It clarifies that people can give ‘broad consent’ to an area of scientific research.
+We’ve consulted on updates to our guidance on the Research, Archiving and Statistics (RAS) Provisions.

-• Automated decision-making: it opens up the full range of reasons, or ‘lawful bases’, that you can rely on when you use people’s personal information to make significant automated decisions about them.
+- Automated decision-making: it opens up the full range of reasons, or ‘lawful bases’, that you can rely on when you use people’s personal information to make significant automated decisions about them.
 So long as you continue to apply appropriate safeguards.
 This potentially includes allowing you to rely on the legitimate interests lawful basis for this type of processing.
 This doesn’t apply to special category data which is more protected.
+We’ve consulted on draft guidance about automated decision-making, including profiling.

-• Cookie rules: it allows you to set some types of cookies without having to get consent, such as those you may use to collect information for statistical purposes and improve the functionality of your website.
+- Cookie rules: it allows you to set some types of cookies without having to get consent, such as those you may use to collect information for statistical purposes and improve the functionality of your website.
+We’ve published updated guidance on the use of storage and access technologies.

 How might the DUAA make things easier for us?

-• New ‘recognised legitimate interests’ lawful basis: when you use personal information for certain ‘recognised legitimate interests’, it removes the need for you to balance the impact on the people whose personal information you use, against the benefits arising from that use.
+- New ‘recognised legitimate interests’ lawful basis: when you use personal information for certain ‘recognised legitimate interests’, it removes the need for you to balance the impact on the people whose personal information you use, against the benefits arising from that use.
 For example, when protecting public security.
+The new in brief and detailed guidance on recognised legitimate interest are available on our website.

-• Disclosures that help other organisations perform their public tasks: it allows you to give personal information to organisations such as the police, without having to decide whether that organisation needs the information to perform its public tasks or functions.
+- Disclosures that help other organisations perform their public tasks: it allows you to give personal information to organisations such as the police, without having to decide whether that organisation needs the information to perform its public tasks or functions.
 Instead, the organisation making the request is responsible for this decision.
+Our new guidance on requesting personal information for public tasks or official functions is available on our website.

-• Assumption of compatibility: it allows you to assume that some re-uses of personal information are compatible with the original purpose you collected it for, without having to do a compatibility test.
+- Assumption of compatibility: it allows you to assume that some re-uses of personal information are compatible with the original purpose you collected it for, without having to do a compatibility test.
 This includes disclosing personal information for the purposes of archiving in the public interest, even if you originally only got consent for a different purpose.
+Further details are available in the new guidance on compatibility and the reuse of personal information.

-• ‘Soft opt in’ for charities: if you’re a charity, it allows you to send electronic mail marketing to people whose personal information you collect when they support, or express an interest in, your work, unless they object.
+- ‘Soft opt in’ for charities: if you’re a charity, it allows you to send electronic mail marketing to people whose personal information you collect when they support, or express an interest in, your work, unless they object.
+Our new guidance on direct marketing using electronic mail is available on our website.

-• Subject access requests (SARs): it makes it clear that you only have to make reasonable and proportionate searches when someone asks for access to their personal information.
+- Subject access requests (SARs): it makes it clear that you only have to make reasonable and proportionate searches when someone asks for access to their personal information.
+Our updated right of access guidance reflects these changes.

 Are there any new requirements for us to meet?

-• Children and online services: if you provide an online service that is likely to be used by children, the DUAA explicitly requires you to take their needs into account when you decide how to use their personal information.
+- Children and online services: if you provide an online service that is likely to be used by children, the DUAA explicitly requires you to take their needs into account when you decide how to use their personal information.
 You should already satisfy this requirement if you conform to our Age appropriate design code (AADC).
+We updated our guidance on data protection by design and default to reflect these changes.

-• Data protection complaints: if you don’t already do so, the DUAA requires you to take steps to help people who want to make complaints about how you use their personal information, such as providing an electronic complaints form.
+- Data protection complaints: if you don’t already do so, the DUAA requires you to take steps to help people who want to make complaints about how you use their personal information, such as providing an electronic complaints form.
 You also have to acknowledge complaints within 30 days and respond to them ‘without undue delay’.
+We’ve published data protection complaints guidance to support all organisations.

 What help can we expect from the ICO?

-We’ll update our guidance ‘for organisations’ over time, and as the changes come into effect.
+We’ll continue updating our guidance ‘for organisations’ over time, prioritising the areas of greatest impact.
 You can find more details about what we’re working on in Our plans for new and updated guidance.

 The DUAA also makes some changes to the ICO to help us regulate more effectively: